creditimpact/PURAIFY/CONTRIBUTION_PROTOCOL.md

 #### B. Local codex-todo.md File (Optional)

-Each engine folder (e.g., `engines/vault/`) may contain its own `codex-todo.md` file.
-These **per-engine todo files** track code and documentation tasks that apply only to that specific engine:
+Each engine folder (e.g., `engines/vault/`) may contain its own `codex-todo.md` file for engine-specific tasks.
+Follow the structure and management rules defined in `CODEX_TODO_FORMAT.md`.

-## TODO
-- [ ] Unify endpoint name with SYSTEM_STATE
-- [ ] Add error fallback for missing project token
-- [x] Normalize Vault request shape

-Each item should be concise and traceable to implementation points.
-Keep engine-focused todos here so they do not clutter the root task list.

 🔁 Execution Rules
 Whenever Codex completes a task originally recorded as a note or todo: